matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 [[toc]]

-## Deposit to zkSync with MetaMask
+## Add Funds to zkSync with MetaMask

 In this tutorial, we will be depositing into a zkSync wallet with MetaMask on the Rinkeby test network.